betaflight/betaflight/docs/development/Development.md

 1. Name everything well.
 2. Strike a balance between simplicity and not-repeating code.
-3. Methods that return a boolean should be named as a question, and should not change state.  e.g. 'isOkToArm()'
-4. Methods that start with the word 'find' can return a null, methods that start with 'get' should not.
+3. Methods that start with the word 'find' can return a null, methods that start with 'get' should not.
-5. Methods should have verb or verb-phrase names, like `deletePage` or `save`.
-Variables should not, they generally should be nouns.
-Tell the system to 'do' something 'with' something.  e.g. deleteAllPages(pageList).
-6. Keep methods short - it makes it easier to test.
+4. Keep methods short - it makes it easier to test.
-7. Don't be afraid of moving code to a new file - it helps to reduce test dependencies.
+5. Don't be afraid of moving code to a new file - it helps to reduce test dependencies.
-8. Avoid noise-words in variable names, like 'data' or 'info'.
+6. Avoid noise-words in variable names, like 'data' or 'info'.
 Think about what you're naming and name it well.
 Don't be afraid to rename anything.
-9. Avoid comments that describe what the code is doing, the code should describe itself.
+7. Avoid comments that describe what the code is doing, the code should describe itself.
 Comments are useful however for big-picture purposes and to document content of variables.
-10. If you need to document a variable do it at the declaration, don't copy the comment to the `extern` usage since it will lead to comment rot.
+8. If you need to document a variable do it at the declaration, don't copy the comment to the `extern` usage since it will lead to comment rot.
-11. Seek advice from other developers - know you can always learn more.
+9. Seek advice from other developers - know you can always learn more.
-12. Be professional - attempts at humor or slating existing code in the codebase itself is not helpful when you have to change/fix it.
+10. Be professional - attempts at humor or slating existing code in the codebase itself is not helpful when you have to change/fix it.
-13. Know that there's always more than one way to do something and that code is never final - but it does have to work.
+11. Know that there's always more than one way to do something and that code is never final - but it does have to work.

-Before making any code contributions, take a note of the https://github.com/multiwii/baseflight/wiki/CodingStyle
+Before making any code contributions, try to comply with the [coding style](CodingStyle.md).
+It has a lot of sound advice.

 It is also advised to read about clean code, here are some useful links: